-Material Required: Students must purchase a copy of MyMathLab/MyLab & Mastering student access code from either of the campus bookstores or directly from Pearson at http://www.coursecompass.com.
-Please get a Binder to keep and organize all notes and course materials.
+Material Required: Students must purchase a copy of a MathXL student access code (ISBN 978-0201726114) from either of the campus bookstores or directly from Pearson at www.mathxl.com.
+Please get a binder to keep and organize all notes and course materials.
 A Texas Instruments (TI-83 or TI-83 Plus) graphing calculator for this course is highly recommended.
 All exams must be completed in pencil.

-Textbook (Optional): College Algebra (6th Edition) by Robert F. Blitzer, ISBN # ISBN # 978-0321-78228-1, is the textbook for the course. \\\ The MyMathLab access code includes access to an e-book, so the book is optional but the MyMathLab access code is required.
-(You will have to purchase a new MyMathLab access code if you have an account with MyMathLab for your intermediate algebra class the previous semester.
-You do NOT need to purchase a new MyMathLab access code if you are retaking this course using MyMathLab for the same book with the same edition.
-Please come see me for directions to do so). \\\ Portions of Chapters 1-8 in the textbook will be discussed.
+Textbook (Optional): College Algebra (7th Edition) by Robert F. Blitzer, ISBN #978-0134-75792-6, is the textbook for the course. \\\ The MathXL access code includes access to portions of the e-book when using its help functions, so the book is optional but the MathXL access code is required. \\\ Portions of Chapters 1-8 in the textbook will be discussed.